OwenDuckLee/OwenLee-Portfolio/projects/nxp-imx-bsp.md

 # Project Description
 ## Project Goals
-- learn how to port new devices for SoC
+- Learn how to port new devices for SoC
 - Modify U-Boot and Device Tree Source(DTS)
 - Customized device drivers